Laos - Slow Boats, Indigo & Textiles

 We spotted an elephant bathing in 2025 - will we be lucky again?

-We'll visit the beautiful Pak Ou Caves, revered for the ancient caves containing 100's of Buddhas and a craft village full of fine weaving and famous for its fruit wine and local wiskey.
+We'll visit the beautiful Pak Ou Caves, revered for the ancient caves containing 100's of Buddhas and a craft village full of fine weaving and famous for its fruit wine and local whiskey.

-Onto Luang Prabang, after settline into to our hotel we can explore the Night Market and find somehwere nice for dinner.
+Onto Luang Prabang, after settling into to our hotel we can explore the Night Market and find somewhere nice for dinner.

 B,L